sjsu-library/unionist/_items/unionist--image-0241.md

 relatedTextIssue: 1833-12-19 p.03.50; 1834-04-10 p.04.82
 filename:
 caption: Reference to P.A.
-Bell as a location for delivery of printed material, demonstrating how tied in the various aspects of the Abolitionist movement was, even at this early date.
+Bell as a location for delivery of printed material, demonstrating how interconnected the various aspects of the Immediate Abolitionist movement was, even at this early date.
 order: '652'
 layout: items_item
 collection: items